Friend or Frenemy? The Levels of Friendship Explained

 What are the different levels of friendship?

 Friendship exists on a beautiful spectrum, not just a single level.
-Here are some common ways to categorize 4 levels of friendship:
+Here are some common ways to categorize the 4 levels of friendship:

 1. Acquaintance